 There are lots of names for this (ROI, Income vs. Outcome, reap what you sow, etc.), but they all mean the same thing.
-You have to put something of import in, usually time or money but sometimes a more personal sacrifice, to get the valuable outcome you desire.
+You have to put something of import in, usually time or money and sometimes even a more personal sacrifice, to get the valuable product or outcome you desire.

 The same concept applies to every aspect of business:

-- As an entrepreneur, you have to invest in yourself and in your idea to get your business started.
+- As an entrepreneur, you have to invest in yourself and in your ideas to get your business started.

 - To have a productive workforce, you have to put in the time and effort to hire competent, compatible people.
 And you have to continue to invest in them to keep your returns growing: training, vacations, career counseling, etc.

 - Put in the time to develop appropriate, efficient systems and processes, and you will save time and money in the long run.